Updated: Jul 28

 My absolute favorite breakfast food is a big ol hearty bowl of oatmeal.
 It is a blank canvas of food and you can literally paint with any ingredients for flavor.

-Oatmeal provides the right amount of nutrition to postpartum persons and aids in postpartum healing.
+Oatmeal provides the right amount of nutrition to postpartum persons and aids in healing and recovery.
 It is high in fiber and many other nutrients.
 However, when you incorporate lots of fiber into your diet you must drink enough water so that it won’t bulk up in your intestines and cause bloating and/or constipation.
 This bloating would not be good for a new mom’s bottom or abdominal muscles that has just delivered a baby.

 Practice drinking a glass of room temperature water slowly when you first wake up and another with breakfast.